KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 That intention became structure.

 Now, at the outer edge of this structure,
-you may think, *“I have reached the end.”*
+you may think, *"I have reached the end."*
 But this is only another center — one of many.

 In this world of names and emanations,